niemopen/niem-naming-design-rules/ndr6src.md

   </j:PersonAugmentation>
 </nc:Person>
 ```
-<center><i><a name="fig4-23"></a>Figure 4-23: An XML message from a CCC type with an augmentation element</i></center><p/>
+<figcaption><a name="fig4-23">Figure 4-23: An XML message from a CCC type with an augmentation element</a></figcaption>

 There is no need for the augmentation element in a NIEM JSON message.
-It does not appear in the equivalent JSON message, shown in figure 4-24 below.
+It does not appear in the equivalent JSON message, shown in [figure 4-24](#fig4-24) below.

 ```
 {